shanmukhipriya99/interview-prep/HLD/Design Gurus/Grokking System Design Fundamentals/03. Distributed Systems/Cue-Sum.md

 9. What are `Consistency Models` w.r.t distributed systems?
 10. What are `Cordination Services` w.r.t distributed systems?
 11. What is `Intrusion Detection and Prevention` w.r.t distributed systems?
+12. What are some components of monitoring and observability in distributed systems?
+13.

 ### Summary